We've released the new Subject Search, designed to be simpler and faster than the application below.

 |Student Contribution Band:||Band 2|

 This subject enables small groups of students to be self directed in focussing on contemporary practice issues.
 The changes and challenges of existing concepts for Occupational Therapy will be explored, along with new skills to equip therapists into the twenty-first century to enable them to work more effectively in the current and future work arena.
 Topics relevant to the current social, political and economic climate for occupational therapy practice will be explored and may amongst others include, cost containment issues, the multiple determinants of health, inequity of service provision, consumer advocacy, indigenous health, community and rural practice.

-Passing requirements: achieve a cumulative score of at least 50% after the application of any penalties such as late penalties; participate in conference organisation and participate in the conference.
+Passing requirements: achieve a cumulative score of at least 50% after the application of any penalties such as late penalties.

 |Prerequisites:||OT3004 AND OT3005|